sigstore/docs/content/home.md

       text: A transparency log means anyone can find and verify signatures, and check whether someone’s changed the source code, the build platform or the artifact repository.
-    cardText: We’ve focused on automating the process of digitally signing and checking components, for a safer chain of custody tracing open source software back to the source.
+    cardText: We’ve focused on automating how you digitally sign and check components, for a safer chain of custody tracing software back to the source.
 We want to remove the effort, time and risk of error this usually comes with.
-And for anyone whose software depends on open source, future integrations can make it easier to check your software for authenticity, wherever it’s come from.
+And for anyone whose software depends on open source, future integrations can make it easier to check for authenticity, wherever it’s come from.
     column3:
-      header: Driven by community
+      header: Driven by our community
       imageAsset: /img/community.svg
       text: Everyone involved in sigstore believes in an open, transparent and accountable future for open source software.
 Everything we do comes from